 Give your puppy a second shampooing if necessary, particularly if the puppy has a double coat.
 Double coats are naturally water-repellent, which makes double-washing a better idea.
 However, you should never overdo the shampoo.
 The last thing you want is to remove your puppy’s natural oils, which keep its skin moisturized and free from itchiness.

 Finally, rinse off your puppy and use all those towels to get your puppy as dry as possible.
+Then, use a blow dryer on the lowest setting to help finish drying your puppy.
+This helps your pup warm up after their bath, and can help fight the wet dog smell!
 Make this time more of a game and your puppy will have a blast!

 How Often Should Your Puppy’s Bath Cycle Be?

-After you have started bathing your puppy, you probably won’t need to do another bath for at least two to four weeks.
-The exception would be if your puppy became exceptionally filthy, or somehow frolicked in salty water.
+After you have started bathing your puppy, you probably won’t need to do another bath for at least two to four weeks, depending on their coat type and breed.

 Is bathing a puppy a bit of a production?
 Absolutely.
 Nevertheless, it’s a wonderful chance for you to build a strong bond with your family’s newest member.